tayler-id/comic-panel-description-generator/memory-bank/activeContext.md

 ## Current Work Focus

-The project is in the final phase of development with a strict 5-hour timeline (11:45 PM to 4:45 AM EST).
-We have successfully built and tested the Comic Panel Description Generator locally.
+The project is in the optimization phase after initial deployment to Render.com.
+We have identified and fixed critical issues with the image analysis and text generation components.
 Key focus areas now include:

-1. **Deployment**: Finalizing deployment to Render.com (render.yaml is configured)
+1. **Description Accuracy**: Improving the accuracy of panel descriptions to match actual comic content
-2. **Marketing**: Planning for post-deployment marketing efforts
+2. **Image Analysis**: Refining the computer vision algorithms to better detect figures, motion, and objects
-3. **Monitoring**: Setting up monitoring for initial launch
+3. **Text Generation**: Enhancing prompts and parameters for more accurate descriptions
-4. **User Feedback**: Preparing to collect and analyze initial user feedback
+4. **User Feedback**: Collecting and analyzing user feedback on description quality
-5. **Optimization**: Identifying areas for future improvement based on testing results
+5. **Performance Monitoring**: Monitoring system performance and API usage

 ## Recent Changes